-Step Calibration
+The Step Calibration function in the Calibration setup is available for analog load cells only.
 The STEP CALIBRATION softkey initiates a procedure that enables a "build-up" calibration for tanks and hoppers.
 For step calibration, the same amount of test weight is added for each step of the calibration procedure.